-This is because disadvantage can create some Barriers to Learning that children from affluent backgrounds are not exposed to.
+This is because disadvantage can create some Barriers to Learning that children from affluent backgrounds are not always exposed to.
 These barriers can affect higher and lower attaining Pupil Premium eligible pupils and the grant is used to address these inequalities and create a level playing field for all pupils in a school.

 There are many barriers to learning for pupils who have not had the same life experiences as other children because of low income.
 These barriers can include:

 But there are many other factors that can affect pupil learning.

 What is the Pupil Premium Grant?

 The Government introduced the Pupil Premium Grant to support two key policies

 The DfE will allocate Pupil Premium Grant to schools and local authorities (who must allocate for each FTE pupil on the January school census) the following amounts: